Rob Kardashian Shares More Adorable Dream Moments Amidst Parenting Controversy

 A post shared by ROBERT KARDASHIAN (@robkardashian) on

 Rob and Dream’s adorable moments are definitely refreshing to see considering that the doting father faces parenting controversy.
 It can be recalled that Rob’s family is “very concerned” about him following his recent split with Blac Chyna.
 According to reports, Rob is not in the right condition to take care of Dream all by himself as he has been “a mess” ever since the split.
-There were also claims that Rob remains “very unhealthy – both physically and emotionally”.
+There were also claims that Rob remains “very unhealthy – both physically and emotionally.”

 “He is spending time with Dream, but never alone.
 He is not in a state to care for her by himself.”